Circle: Fostering Connection Beyond the Workplace

 Based on feedback from usability testing, I iterated the design with key changes on how users match with each other.
 The new design automatically matches users without the need for approval, giving users the freedom to pause for the current time period or access their match history to contact previous matches depending on their own schedule.

-• Revision 4: remove the review and rating for the match and meeting
+Revision 4: removing the review and rating section for match and meeting

 Reflections